2008 Denver Broncos season: Week 12: vs. Oakland Raiders

 Coming off their road win over the Falcons, the Broncos went home for a Week 12 AFC West rematch with the Oakland Raiders.
 After a scoreless first quarter, Denver trailed in the second quarter as Raiders kicker Sebastian Janikowski got a 26-yard field goal.
-The Broncos responded with kicker Matt Prater getting a 44-yard field goal, yet the Raiders got the halftime lead as WR Johnnie Lee Higgins returned a punt 89 yards for a touchdown.
+The Broncos responded with kicker Matt Prater getting a 44-yard field goal, yet the Raiders got the halftime lead as wide receiver Johnnie Lee Higgins returned a punt 89 yards for a touchdown.

-In the third quarter, Denver tied the game again as rookie FB Peyton Hillis got a 6-yard TD run.
-However, Oakland replied with RB Darren McFadden getting a 1-yard TD run.
-In the fourth quarter, the Raiders pulled away as QB JaMarcus Russell completed a 4-yard TD pass to WR Ashley Lelie (a former Bronco), while McFadden got another 1-yard TD run.
+In the third quarter, Denver tied the game again as rookie fullback Peyton Hillis got a 6-yard touchdown run.
+However, Oakland replied with running back Darren McFadden getting a 1-yard touchdown run.
+In the fourth quarter, the Raiders pulled away as quarterback JaMarcus Russell completed a 4-yard touchdown pass to wide receiver Ashley Lelie (a former Bronco), while McFadden got another 1-yard touchdown run.

 With the surprising loss, Denver fell to 6–5.